-Fig. 8.21: Autocorrelator for the measurement of the time dependence of very short laser pulses.
+Fig. 8.21 Autocorrelator for the measurement of the time dependence of very short laser pulses.
 In the direction of the photodiode (PD), a signal only occurs when the laser pulses are correctly superimposed in both time and space in the nonlinear crystal (NLC).
-A purely optical standard method is offered by the autocorrelator, e.g. according to the layout of Fig. 8.21: a pulsed laser beam is split into two partial beams and superimposed in a nonlinear crystal in such a way that a frequency-doubled signal (details about frequency doubling will be presented in Section 12.4) occurs.
-On the photodiode a signal is only registered if the partial pulses are superimposed correctly.
-The voltage signal as a function of the displacement $\Delta x = c\Delta t$ of one arm relative to the other one, $$I{\rm PD}(\Delta t) \propto E(t)E(t+\Delta t),$$ also has pulse shape, but is the result of a convolution of the pulse with itself (therefore autocorrelation), from which the pulse shape has to be deduced by some suitable transformations or models.
-8.5.5 Tera- and petawatt lasers The new possibilities of generating extremely short laser pulses have also opened a window to the generation of extremely intense laser 'flashes', at least for a very short period in time.
-The field intensities are so large that matter is transferred to completely new states, which at best can be anticipated in special stars.
-Even with a 'common' femtosecond oscillator (Ti-sapphire laser, 850 nm, f = 80 MHz, $\langle P \rangle = 1 \text{ W}$, medium power), using appropriate components for the compensation of group velocity dispersion [102], pulses can be generated with a duration of only $2\Delta t = 10$ fs.
+A purely optical standard method is offered by the autocorrelator, e.g. realized by the schematic set-up of Fig. 8.21: a pulsed laser beam is split into two partial beams and superimposed in a nonlinear crystal in such a way that a frequency-doubled signal (details about frequency doubling will be presented in Sect.
+13.4) occurs.
+A signal is only registered on the photodiode if the partial pulses are superimposed correctly.
+The voltage signal as a function of the displacement $\Delta x = c\Delta t$ of one arm relative to the other one, $I{\rm PD}(\Delta t) \propto E(t)E(t+\Delta t),$ also has pulse shape, but is the result of a convolution of the pulse with itself (therefore autocorrelation), from which the pulse shape has to be deduced by some suitable transformations or models.
+8.5.5 Tera- and petawatt lasers The new potential for generating extremely short laser pulses has also opened a window to the generation of extremely intense laser 'flashes', at least for a very short period in time.
+The field intensities are so large that matter is transferred to completely new states, which at best can be expected in special stars.
+Even with a 'common' femtosecond oscillator (Ti-sapphire laser, 850 nm, f = 80 MHz, $\langle P \rangle = 1 \text{ W}$, medium power), using appropriate components for the compensation of group velocity dispersion [168], pulses can be generated with a duration of only $2\Delta t = 10 \text{ fs}$.
 Even though such pulses only contain small amounts of energy E{pulse} , they already make available considerable peak power P{max} and peak field intensities E{max} : For the calculation of the field intensity, we have assumed the laser power to be concentrated onto a focal spot with a diameter of 10 μm.
 Besides, there, even a 1 mW He-Ne laser reaches field intensities of about 1 kV cm-1!
 According to this an increase of the pulse energy to 1 J, which can be achieved today using table-top equipment, promises a power of about 100 TW and even the petawatt range is in sight.
-For this, field intensity' $E{\rm at} = e/4\pi\epsilon_0 a_0^2 = 10^9 \,\mathrm{V \, cm^{-1}}$ experienced by an electron in the lowest hydrogen orbit!
+For this, field intensities of up to 10^{12} V cm-1 are achieved, about 1000 times the 'atomic field intensity' $E{at} = e/4\pi\epsilon_0 a_0^2 = 10^9$ V cm-1 experienced by an electron in the lowest hydrogen orbit!

-Fig. 8.22: Chirped pulse amplification.
+Fig. 8.22 Chirped pulse amplification.
 By stretching, the peak power is decreased far enough that amplification without damage becomes possible.
 However, the generation and use of such intense laser pulses are hindered by this highly interesting strong interaction with matter.
 In common materials (initiated by multiphoton ionization) dielectric optical breakdown occurs and destroys the amplifier.
 An elegant solution for this situation is offered by the method of chirped pulse amplification (CPA, see Fig. 8.22), for which the short pulse is first stretched (in space and time) to decrease the peak power.
 The stretched pulse is amplified and the stretching is reversed immediately before the application to recover the original pulse shape.

-Fig. 8.23: Grating stretcher and compressor for femtosecond pulses.
+Fig. 8.23 Grating stretcher and compressor for femtosecond pulses.